haejoonchoi/swissarmyknife/README.md

 # Minimal-dependency file utilities in Python

-These scripts are designed to perform file and backup housekeeping operations with minimal or no external dependencies: these are specifically intended to be used on constrained environments like network-attached storage devices or Raspberry Pis.
+These scripts are designed to perform file and backup housekeeping operations with minimal or no external dependencies: these are specifically intended to be used on constrained environments like network-attached storage devices, routers or Raspberry Pis.

 Unless specifically called out, all these scripts should work on a standard Python 2.7.x installation with no additional package requirements.
 I have extracted some shared code into a shared module.
 We'll see how that works out.